Apply before 2 PM and get your Legal Entity Identifier (LEI) today

 LEGAL ENTITY IDENTIFIER PRICES

-Renewal of the legal entity identifier (LEI) number for one year $69
+Renewal price of the LEGAL ENTITY IDENTIFIER number for one year $65.

 *0% Sales Tax